aleckeen/class-attendance-tracker/README.md

 How to use it?
 --------------
 After you installed the application, you can start by running the server.
-Raspberry PI doesn't run the code on startup so make sure you have that set up, otherwise you'll have to connect to the PI through `ssh` to start the application every time.
+Raspberry Pi doesn't run the code on startup so make sure you have that set up, otherwise you'll have to connect to the Pi through `ssh` to start the application every time.
 There is a tutorial on how to set it up at https://www.raspberrypi.org/documentation/linux/usage/rc-local.md.
 Now you can run the client application and start adding students.